2014 Limerick Premier Intermediate Hurling Championship

 The 2014 Limerick Premier Intermediate Hurling Championship was the inaugural staging of the Limerick Premier Intermediate Hurling Championship since its establishment by the Limerick County Board.
-The championship began on 18 April 2014 and ended on 25 October 2014.
+The championship ran from 18 April to 25 October 2014.

-On 25 October 2014, Bruff won the championship after a 2–14 to 0–16 defeat of Croom in the final at FitzGerald Park, Kilmallock.
-It was their first ever championship title in this grade.
+The final was played on 25 October 2014 at the Gaelic Grounds in Limerick, between Bruff and Croom, in what was their first ever meeting in the final.
+Bruff won the match by 2–14 to 0–16 to claim their first ever championship title.